Ramashiya/Simple-Inventory-Management/README.md

-# Simple-Inventory-Management
+# Simple Inventory Management (C# Console App)

-A beginner-friendly C# console app that manages inventory using List and Tuples.
-Supports Add, Remove, Update, and View operations.
+A beginner-friendly C# project that manages inventory using Tuples and Lists.

+## Features
+- Add items
+- Remove items
+- Update quantity and price
+- View all items with total value
+- Validates user input